YifanShenSZ/Columbus7-Extension/README.md

 2. By default GDIIS searches for minimum with BFGS.
 To search for saddle point, replace bfgs at the last line in gdiisin with sadd

 ### Weird stuff
+* Basis and orbital
 1. To use special basis, do not run prepinp
 2. The number of each kind of orbitals appearing in cidrtin cannot exceed 256, including the frozen orbitals

+* Interactive input (colinp)
+1. In CI input, display bug occurs for font size > 12
+2. In hessian input, perl bug occurs for font size > 8